torvalds/linux/Documentation/core-api/printk-formats.rst

 	%pC	pll1
 	%pCn	pll1

-For printing struct clk structures. %pC and %pCn print the name (Common Clock Framework) or address (legacy clock framework) of the structure.
+For printing struct clk structures. %pC and %pCn print the name of the clock (Common Clock Framework) or a unique 32-bit ID (legacy clock framework).

 Passed by reference.